Skip to main content

 "I'm about to throw in the towel because I can't keep up with the reviews anymore.
 Yesterday I reviewed 1671 cards, which took me all day."

-This isn't an edge case โ€” it's the mathematical reality of how Anki works.
+This isn't unusual โ€” it's the mathematical reality of how Anki works.
 The algorithm assumes daily engagement.
-Each missed session doesn't just pause your progress; it actively punishes you by front-loading all the cards that were due.
-For learners who are busy, traveling, or simply human, the pile becomes a wall.
+A missed session doesn't pause progress; it front-loads everything that was due.
+For learners who are traveling, busy, or simply inconsistent, the pile becomes a wall.

 The Breaking Point